Perry2004/UNO-Game-Management-System/README.md

 ### Local Setup:
 1. Requirements:
    1. `Node.js` and `npm` must be installed on your local machine.
 Please navigate to the relevant (downloaded) directory and use npm install (while inside the directory) to install all the relevant dependencies.
    2. `MySQL` must be installed on your local machine.
 Here is a brief guide on how to set it up: https://youtu.be/u96rVINbAUI?si=LSaZQrlvmomSGvhW (please be sure to set up the environment as well.)
-Thereafter, you will be able to run queries using our SQL script on our repository.b
+Thereafter, you will be able to run queries using our SQL script on our repository.

 2. `.env` file: